HomeDirectoriesHow to Rank Higher on Google Maps with Directory Citations

 What if you could build 10 high-quality citations per month without spending hours on submissions?
 Focus on directories that offer bulk submission to partner sites.
 One submission might result in 5-10 citations.

-Timing matters more than most realise.
-Build citations gradually over several months rather than blasting 100 in a week.
+Timing matters more than most people realise.
+Build citations gradually over several months rather than blasting out 100 in a week.
 Google’s algorithm recognises natural growth patterns, and sudden spikes can trigger quality reviews.

 According to Backlinko’s comprehensive SEO guide, local citations should be part of a broader SEO strategy.
 They work synergistically with on-page optimisation and link building.

 Document everything in a spreadsheet: directory name, URL, date submitted, login credentials, and any paid subscriptions.
-This becomes incredibly important when you need to update information or audit your citations later.
+This gets very useful when you need to update information or audit your citations later.

 Don’t forget about data aggregators.
 Services like Neustar Localeze and Factual distribute business information to hundreds of smaller directories.
-Getting listed with aggregators creates a multiplier effect for your citation building efforts.
+Getting listed with aggregators creates a multiplier effect for your citation building.

-Before building new citations, you need to clean up the mess that probably already exists.
+Before building new citations, clean up the mess that probably already exists.
 Most businesses have dozens of incorrect or outdated citations floating around the internet.

-Start with a comprehensive audit.
-Search for your business name, variations of it, your phone number, and address.
-Check the first 10 pages of Google results—inconsistencies hide in surprising places.
+Start with a thorough audit.
+Search for your business name, variations of it, your phone number, and your address.
+Check the first 10 pages of Google results, because inconsistencies hide in surprising places.

 Common problems include old addresses from previous locations, outdated phone numbers, inconsistent business names, and duplicate listings.
 Each inconsistency dilutes your local SEO power and confuses potential customers.